Skip to content

 -p --programDir=<programDir> Directory where HCL Notes or Domino is installed.

-program files and libraries from the Domino REST API directory and install the new
+-u --upgrade Performs an upgrade from a previous version.
+Upgrade will remove known program files and libraries from the Domino REST API directory and install the new version into the same directory.

-version or unexpected files are found in the Domino REST API directory, this option will delete
+-f --forceUpgrade Performs an upgrade without regard to the previous version.
+If an unknown version or unexpected files are found in the Domino REST API directory, this option will delete the entire contents of the Domino REST API directory and subdirectories first before installing the new version.

--a --accept Automatically accept terms & conditions.
+-a --accept Automatically accepts terms & conditions.

--h --help Show this help message and exit.
+-h --help Shows help message and exits.

--o --oneTouchInstall If installing Domino REST API as part of a Domino One Touch Install, use this option
+-o --oneTouchInstall If installing Domino REST API as part of a Domino One Touch Install, use this option to prevent checking for Notes / Domino directories and notes.ini.

--s --skipDirectoryCheck Skips the checks if the program and data directories
+-s --skipDirectoryCheck Skips the checks if the program and data directories contain Notes or Domino.

--V --version Print version information and exit.
+-V --version Prints version information and exits.

 The installer adds the restapi task to the automatically starting tasks.
-If opted out using -n you must manually add the KeepInstallDir key into your notes.ini and then can subsequently issue load restapi manually in the Domino console.
+If opted out using -n, you must manually add the KeepInstallDir key into your notes.ini and then can subsequently issue load restapi manually in the Domino console.

 For more information, see Domino REST API task.